Joseph Manning (historian): Education

 Manning grew up in Western Springs, Illinois, a western suburb of Chicago.
-He attended high school at Benet Academy, a Catholic prep school in Lisle, Iillinois.
+He attended high school at Benet Academy, a Catholic prep school in Lisle, Illinois.
 He received his B.A. from Ohio State University (1981) in the History of Art with a specialization in Medieval architectural history, and History, and his M.A.
 (1985) and Ph.D.
 (1992) from the University of Chicago in Egyptology, specializing in Demotic (Egyptian) language and texts.